MarijaBorisov/ngsi-tools/README.md

 This manual won't cover each endpoint in-depth but will focus on key **`POST`** routes because they are the backbone of the entire system.

-1. Creating entities from user files, bellow is an example of a typical CURL POST call to NGSI Connector API.
+1. Creating entities from user files, bellow is an example of a typical CURL POST call to NGSIBulkUpdater.

 ```console
 curl -X POST \